joebhullar/TemperatureSensor---Joe-Bhullar/README.md

   Step 5.
 Temperature Reading will be displayed.

+  /* In the Android App */
-  If temperature goes above 25 °C Degrees Celsius then an alarm will go off causing the cellphone to vibrate and also to produce the default alarm notification sound on the cellphone.
+  If temperature goes above 25 °C Degrees Celsius then an alarm will go off causing the Android Device to vibrate and also to produce the default alarm notification sound on the Android Device.